andreabradpitto/SofAr-project/smartphone/readme.md

 ## How to run the package
 1. Launch ROS by typing **roscore** in a terminal.

 2. Start the *CameraImu* app in your smartphone.
-Then you have to assign the IP address of your computer into the app's *Master URI* textbox (i.e. http://YOUR_IP_ADDRESS:11311).
+Then you have to type the IP address of your computer into the app's *Master URI* textbox (i.e. http://YOUR_IP_ADDRESS:11311, as the default port is *11311*).
 In order to find your IP address, type **hostname -I** in terminal if you are using a Unix system, or type **ipconfig** in command prompt if using Windows.

 3. In a second terminal, subscribe to the *android/imu* topic by typing **rostopic echo /android/imu**.